CGN News Editorial Standards and Practices

 CGN News does not provide personalized financial, investment, legal, tax, or trading advice.

-- Reported facts, analyst estimates, company guidance, investor reaction, historical performance, forecasts, and speculation.
+Market stories should distinguish between reported facts, analyst estimates, company guidance, investor reaction, historical performance, forecasts, and speculation.

-13. Technology Coverage
+15. Technology Coverage

 CGN News technology coverage should avoid hype and unsupported claims.
 Reporting on artificial intelligence, cybersecurity, software, platforms, chips, data centers, consumer technology, regulation, and digital infrastructure should be grounded in verifiable facts.

-- Product announcements, independent testing, company claims, expert opinion, regulatory findings, security vulnerabilities, and speculation about future capabilities.
+Technology stories should clearly distinguish between product announcements, independent testing, company claims, expert opinion, regulatory findings, security vulnerabilities, and speculation about future capabilities.

 Cybersecurity coverage should avoid publishing instructions that would enable harm.
 When covering breaches, vulnerabilities, scams, or attacks, CGN News should focus on public impact, mitigation, accountability, and verified information.

-14. Environment and Energy Coverage
+16. Environment and Energy Coverage

 CGN News environment and energy coverage should be fact-based, carefully sourced, and clear about uncertainty.